asreview/asreview/docs/source/data_labeled.rst

 	Useful for Oracle projects.
 Read more about :ref:`project_create:Project modes`.

-Partially labeled datasets are datasets with a labeling decision for a subset of the records in the dataset and no decission for another subset.
+Partially labeled datasets are datasets with a labeling decision for a subset of the records in the dataset and no decision for another subset.

 A partially labeled dataset can be obtained by exporting results from ASReview LAB or other software.
 It can also be constructed given the format described